-The Association underwrites professional indemnity insurance on a 'claims made' basis and recognises technical provisions made up of case reserves and a provision for 'Incurred But Not Enough Reported' ('IBNER').
+The Association underwrites professional indemnity insurance on a 'claims made' basis and recognises technical provisions primarily made up of case reserves and a provision for 'Incurred But Not Enough Reported' ('IBNER').

-The provision for IBNER is the most subjective and is based on the estimate of the ultimate cost to settle all claims including the related costs of handling the claims.
-Smaller claims are usually settled within a couple of years of notification but larger, more complex claims often take much longer.
-The long-tail claims settlement pattern and volatile nature of the Association's claims experience makes it more difficult to predict, with accuracy, the estimated total claims costs.
+The provision for IBNER is the most subjective and is based on the estimate of the ultimate cost to settle all claims, including the related costs of handling the claims.

-Given the level of subjectivity and judgement there is a risk that inappropriate reserve projections are made and we therefore identified the valuation of technical provisions as a significant risk and a key audit matter.
+Given the level of subjectivity and judgement, there is a risk that inappropriate reserve projections are made, and we therefore identified the valuation of technical provisions as a significant risk and a key audit matter.